SAP/jenkins-library/documentation/docs/extensibility.md

 ### How to stay up-to-date

-Regardless which of the above options you choose, one downside of this approach is that your pipeline will be out of sync with the centrally maintained pipelines at some point in time.
+Regardless of which of the above options you choose, one downside of this approach is that your pipeline will be out of sync with the centrally maintained pipelines at some point in time.
 We strongly recommend doing _as little modification as possible_ to fulfil your requirements.
 Please be aware that stages may have dependencies on each other.
 Your pipeline should treat _stages_ as a black box, the implementation of stages is no published API and may be subject to change at any time.